 Approvals and Consents

 Under both the Australia and NZ Building Codes the use of CLT currently requires project-by-project justification as an Alternative Solution.
 Alternative Solution proposals must be shown to comply with the performance requirements of the Building Act.

 A building permit application is assessed by the RBS (Relevant Building Surveyor) who will consider whether documentation supporting an Alternative Solution for XLam CLT demonstrates compliance with performance requirements under the Act and Regulations.
 In issuing a determination, the RBS must consider the assessment methods set out in part A0.9 of the BCA.
 The documentary evidence to support compliance with a Performance Requirement is set out in Clause A2.2 of Volume One or Clause 1.2.2 of Volume 2 of the BCA.

 Application for an Alternative Solution in NZ is made under Section 33 of the NZ Building Act.
 An applicant must satisfy the BCA (Building Consent Authority) that the proposed use of CLT will comply with the performance requirements of the NZBC.
 The process is outlined under http://www.dbh.govt.nz/blc-alternative-solutions and guidance is given under http://www.dbh.govt.nz/establishing-compliance-alternative-solutions.

-XLam will assist building approval and building consent applications with detailed evidence to substantiate compliance with performance requirements of the BCA and NZBC.
+XLam will assist building approval and building consent applications with detailed evidence, including an Alternative Solution document to substantiate compliance with performance requirements of the BCA and NZBC.

-Between 2012 and 2015, New Zealand Building Consent Authorities have accepted over 150 Alternative Solution applications for the use of XLam CLT.
+As at 2017, New Zealand Building Consent Authorities have accepted over 500 Alternative Solution applications for the use of XLam CLT.
 None have been declined.